I Am Already a Volunteer

 Thank you for serving at the Check Out.
 It is important that we thank each girl for coming and keep a count of how many dresses we give away and how many girls did not select a dress.
 We need to know basic information about who we are serving in this Blessed Dress Prom Boutique.
 You are also an important face and voice of thanking them to assure that each girl feels good about having come to Blessed Dress KC.

 Each girl can take home ONE dress per girl.
 No exceptions.
 We will not “hold” dresses.
-Girls can take one dress and if for any reason it doesn’t work out, she can come back and exchange it before 3:00 pm Saturday.
+Girls can take one dress and if for any reason it doesn’t work out, she can come back and exchange it before 2:00 pm Saturday.
 Girls cannot shop for their sister or friend.
 If you need an exception to this, please send the person to Laura and we’ll figure out how to get what they need.
-Mothers, Aunts, Grandmothers and Chaperons are welcome to select a dress from the “mature styles” which is beside the Check In table.
+Mothers, Aunts, Grandmothers and Chaperons are welcome to select a dress from the “mature styles” which is near the Check In table.

 PRAY silently for each girl: May you be happy, may you be at peace, God keep her safe.